oadultradeepfield/oadultradeepfield/src/content/blog/2025-09-16-it2900-week6/index.md

 ---

 The theme of this week’s lecture is about _Psychological Safety_.
-It highlights how trust, empathy, and understanding within a team create an environment where people feel safe to take risks and learn from mistakes. <!--truncate--> If you are new, this is a continuation of the [IT2900 Weekly Reflection series](/tags/it2900), where I share my responses to the weekly assignments of this course.
+It highlights how trust, empathy, and understanding within a team create an environment where people feel safe to take risks and learn from mistakes.
+If you are new, this is a continuation of the [IT2900 Weekly Reflection series](/tags/it2900), where I share my responses to the weekly assignments of this course.